 What’s more?
 You can also use elink’s Canva integration and design an eye-catching banner directly in elink.

 An email footer is a place where the recipients would look for details about your brand.
 It is a place for transparency, clarity, and good design – exactly what elink provides.

 You can add images, text, bullet lists, numbered lists, buttons, social icons, and dividers in your footer.
 Moreover, you can link the social icons with your own social media accounts in seconds.

 Step 5: Choose a Layout for your links:

 Just jump right in and don’t worry about wasting valuable time designing the layout of your team newsletter. elink has already done all the heavy lifting for you.
 You can choose your favorite layout from all the different options with a simple click of a button and elink will change the formatting of those tiles to your chosen style.

 You’ll get a perfect combination of colors in our templates.
 But, if you want to change the colors, you can do that too.
 Apart from that, you can also customize the font styles, button text, and more – in just a few clicks.

 One of the most robust features of elink is that you can even add a search bar if you are adding a bunch of links such as resources etc.

 Step 7: Share Your Newsletter

 Once you have customized the URL, another popup will appear where you need to select the ‘newsletter’ option.
-From there, you can share your masterpiece via Gmail, Mailchimp, or any other third-party email marketing tools like Get Response, Active Campaign, etc.!
+From there, you can share your masterpiece via Gmail, Mailchimp, or any other third-party email marketing tools like Get Response, Mailchimp, etc.!